WildCodeSchool/cdajs-2405-projet-la-meute/_ressources/documentation/Database_initialization.md

 After you've run your first `npm install` command in root (manually or through the `npm run install:all` custom command), you'll have `dotenv-cli` installed as a dev dependency.

+**dotenv-cli** allows the use of environement variables in the shell, meaning you can run commands with variables in them.

 !! le conteneur doit tourner avant

+on décide 'un nom de conteneur fixe

 1. Access Postgres in Docker: